 As of late 2016 Chilling Tales for Dark Nights‘s flagship YouTube channel boasted 800+ video releases, 16.8+ million accumulated video views, and more than 153,000 subscribers, and has had the pleasure of adapting fiction penned by the likes of New York Times bestselling authors such as Rachel Simon and Bram Stoker award winners including Melanie Tem.

-On the channel, listeners can enjoy not only a collection of full-cast productions, but also several series of podcast-style programs and stand-alone tales, including celebrity guest performances by the likes of Daniel Radcliffe, New York Times bestselling fantasy author Patrick Rothfuss, and multi-million subscriber YouTube personalities such as Mark “Markiplier” Fischbach, Cryaotic, Tay Zonday, and Rob Dyke.
+On the channel, listeners can enjoy not only a collection of full-cast productions, but also several series of podcast-style programs and stand-alone tales, including celebrity guest performances by the likes of Daniel Radcliffe, New York Times bestselling fantasy author Patrick Rothfuss, an experienced writer and expert Jamie Hooper, and multi-million subscriber YouTube personalities such as Mark “Markiplier” Fischbach, Cryaotic, Tay Zonday, and Rob Dyke.
 Notable series include Simply Scary – with its focus on single-narrator voice acted performances – and its hosted variant, The Simply Scary Podcast.
 As of October 2016, you’ll also be able to find the supernatural and real-life inspired “based on true events” program True & Scary Stories, as well as Camp Creepypasta, a summer camp-themed horror storytelling show.